Introduction to Digital Animation

 This module introduces a range of critical concepts and approaches to digital aesthetics and creativity.
 You will study what constitutes a digital aesthetic, and develop understanding of the significance and distinct properties of digital aesthetics through analysis and discussion of contemporary creative practice such as internet art, photography, cinema, and games design.

 This module combines a variety of different forms to create a practical answer to a theoretical question.
 Using Adobe After Effects, you will learn a variety of different techniques including motion graphics to create a moving image product.
-You have the choice to include photography, animation, video, sound or vector graphics to create your project.
+You have the choice to include photography, animation or video alongside vector graphics and sound to create your project.

-The aim of this module is to equip students with the skills to shoot, edit, and exhibit a video production produced in some part on a mobile device.
-They will be shown effective camera techniques, sound recording, and editing relevant to a mobile production, and have an opportunity to experiment with producing different mobile forms.
+This module will equip you with the skills to shoot, edit, and exhibit a video production produced in some part on a mobile device.
+You will be shown effective camera techniques, sound recording, and editing relevant to a mobile production, and have an opportunity to experiment with producing different mobile forms.

-Students will also be able to make connections between their work and the broader context of contemporary digital mobile video productions by analysing a number of case studies.
+You will also be able to make connections between your work and the broader context of contemporary digital mobile video productions by analysing a number of case studies.

 3D Computer Animation